httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

     * Status: standard

-If other digest-algorithm values are defined, the associated encoding MUST either be represented as a quoted string, or MUST NOT include ";" or "," in the character sets used for the encoding.
+If other digest-algorithm values are defined, the associated encoding MUST either be represented as a quoted string or MUST NOT include ";" or "," in the character sets used for the encoding.